kubewarden/docs/src/distributing-policies.md

 # Distributing Policies

-Chimera policies are simple WASM binaries that are then evaluated by the Chimera admission controller.
+Chimera policies are simple Wasm binaries that are then evaluated by the Chimera admission controller.

 The Chimera admission controller can currently load the policies from these